aubreyrjones/mutagen/README.md

 * "⚂⚃" is literally just "Partial Success".
 * "⚀⚀" is literally just "Failure".

-Writing out the result range name every time takes too space.
-The dice seem to provide a little bit of mnemonic aid compared to something arbitrary like ◐ ◑ ◒ ◓ or something like that.
+Writing out the result range name every time takes too space, and the name will frequently split over lines making it harder to visually scan a move's text.
+The dice are included in most unicode-enabled fonts, and seem to provide a little bit of mnemonic aid compared to something arbitrary like ◐ ◑ ◒ ◓.
+Probably the nearest runner-up was ②, ⑦, ⑩, ⑫: but those symbols aren't the same physical size (which screws up formatting), feel less "fun" to me than the dice, and suffer from looking like a specific target number even more than the dice (imo).

-I have some neurological visual problems differentiating symbols, so I did my best to make them identifiable even to my fuzzy brain.
+I have a neurological visual problem differentiating visual symbols (didn't read or write till 3rd grade), so I did my best to make them identifiable even to my fuzzy brain.
 If you're having trouble reading them, it might help to notice that:

-  * you don't have to "read" the symbols by counting the dots.
+  * you don't have to "decode" the symbols by counting the dots.
 It's good enough just to recognize the different shorthands visually.

-  * the first die of each icon is different (6, 4, 3, 1) and fairly
+  * the first die of each icon is unique (6, 4, 3, 1) and visually
-    visually distinct.
+    distinct.

   * the dice get visually "less full" as the result range goes down.

-  * when next to each other, ranges are always listed in descending order.
+  * when written next to each other, results are always listed in descending order.
 So a move will always say "if you roll ⚅⚅ or ⚃⚅" and never the other way around.